lhotanok/VoiceScript/README.md

 Create folder Keys in project's root directory and copy your json API key in this directory.
 The whole directory is ignored by git so that an api key wouldn't get exposed if any changes are published in a public repository.

-> **_NOTE:_**  You can skip this step as VoiceScript prompts you to add your api key at the first start.
+> **_NOTE:_**  You can skip this step as VoiceScript prompts you to add your API key at the first start.
 It opens a file dialog where you can easily navigate to your json key and you don't need to worry about it its directory.
 It is copied to Keys directory automatically.
 This way is preferred considering future code changes.

 If used with VisualStudio, you can build and launch VoiceScript project right after this quick setup.
 Otherwise you'll need to install package dependencies manually.
 All packages can be installed using nuget: